Kala Chana Pulao/Brown Chickpea Pulao

 Ingredients for Kala Chana Pulao/Brown Chickpea Pulao

-Tomato – if you’re lucky and have fresh one, chop it finely or use fresh tomato puree – homemade or canned.
+If you’re lucky and have fresh ones, chop it finely or use fresh tomato puree – homemade or canned.
 I’ve stored home made puree in small containers.

 Lemon Juice